polyaxon/polyaxon/site/docs/setup/platform/broker.md

-For example when a new event comes in instead of writing it to the database immediately, it schedules a task to the queue so that the request can be returned right away, and the background workers handle actually saving that data.
+For example when a new event comes in instead of writing it to the database immediately, it schedules a task to the queue so that the request can be returned right away, and the background workers handle saving that data.

 > By default, Polyaxon does not deploy with a broker enabled.